 Dr. Kim Hayashi, Tucson pianist, accompanist, and educator, arranges for professional ensembles to give 15-18 performances a year in six to eight schools.
 The program reaches 1500-2000 students.
 AFCM significantly increased the size of the program in the 2014-2015 season.

 Every year Dr. Hayashi organizes musicians to play for concerts in Tucson area schools.
 His special focus is to reach schools that are under-served.
-Student volunteers from the Hartwick College music program come to Tucson and give several concerts, while additional performances are played by ensembles from the Tucson Symphony Orchestra and the University of Arizona School Of Music.
+Student volunteers from the Hartwick College music program come to Tucson and give several concerts, while additional performances are given by musicians from Tucson’s professional symphony orchestra and the University of Arizona School Of Music.
 Each of the concerts is interactive, with talks on the history of the piece and composer, followed by questions and answers.
 As at the Festival Youth Concert, most of the students have never heard any classical or chamber music and are riveted throughout the presentation.
 The students are always wildly enthusiastic, and teachers call Kim begging him to return the following year.

 Music in the Schools has appeared in the following schools in 2014: